 a) Securities premium reserve : Securities premium reserve is credited when shares are issued at premium.
 It can be used to issue bonus shares, to provide for premium on redemption of shares or debentures, write-off equity related expenses like underwriting costs, etc.

-b) Capital Reserves : Reserve created under the scheme of arrangement (Business Combination).
+b) Capital Reserves : Reserve created under the scheme of arrangement (Business combination).
 The reserve is utilised in accordance with the provisions of the Companies Act, 2013.

-c) Employee share option outstanding : The share option outstanding account is used to record value of equity-settled share based payment transactions with employees.
+c) Employee share option reserve : The share option outstanding account is used to record value of equity-settled share based payment transactions with employees.
 The amount recorded in this account are transferred to securities premium upon exercise of stock options by employees.
 In case of forfeiture, corresponding balance is transferred to general reserve.

 d) Retained earnings : Retained earning are the profit that the Company has earned till date, less any dividends or other distribution paid to the shareholders.